Produced in partnership with Mystic Realms, Ltd.

 “Trouble in the Kingdom” ACTS I-V

-These five stage shows take place on the Tournament Field and tell the continuing story of the Kingdom of Wheaton.
-This year the vile King Leon has invaded, and the Heroes of Wheaton must work together to save the land!
+Five stage shows take place on the Tournament Field, telling the continuing story of the Kingdom of Wheaton.
+This year, King William has just returned from a Royal Retreat with King Leon, coming back very relaxed & happy—so happy that he says yes to everyone’s wishes until things come to a head!
+Can the Fool and Queen Grace work with the Witches to see if there’s magic involved?
+Who will save the King?
 The show occurs every hour, beginning with the “King’s Welcome” at 11 a.m. and ending with the “Tournament of Prosperity” at 3 p.m.
 The 12 p.m., 1 p.m., and 2 p.m. shows develop the story.
 There is plotting, planning, and sword fighting in every show!
 If you arrive late, ask one of the costumed characters to fill you in on the details.

 The Grymm Witches are a hilarious mix of Shakespeare and silliness.
 Join these not-so-wicked witches as they tell their own “truthful” versions of traditional fairytales.
 And see them at their “Potion Brewing” show, where they will once again try to save the Kingdom of Wheaton.